 After getting checked in I rode back to the old square at dusk to find a meal.
 With the few pesos I had, I found a street vendor selling about 6 kinds of "elotes", a blend of steamed corn mixed with mayonnaise, grated cheese and other things and grabbed a cup of it for dinner.

 The sun having disappeared, it was chilly as I walked around and headed back to the bike.
-There were two women and a man in the plaza as I walked towards my bike and shooting a few images.
-Though I didn't pay much attention to them, I noticed they were looking up in the evening sky.
+There were two women and a man in the plaza as I walked towards my bike, shooting a few photos.
+Though I didn't pay much attention to the three, I noticed they were all looking up in the evening sky.

 As I neared my motorcycle, I heard a man shouting and turned to see him running across the plaza towards me.
 He breathlessly came up pointing at my camera, then up into the sky, speaking to me in Spanish.
 I fumbled with my words and he quickly changed to broken English.
 He pointed to the sky to my right and then back across the plaza to my left.
 At each point, I saw a round, white, orb sitting motionless in the sky.
 Each was small, but identical, and they were definitely not stars or planets.
 Their appearance was similar to a pearl.
 At first in all the rush I was confused, until I realized he was trying to get me to take a picture of the event.
 He waved his cell phone and pointed at my lens, indicating I could get a much better picture than his phone.